MacPaw/github-actions/docs/workflows/symfony-php-reusable.md

 ### ✅ Coverage Validation

 Automatically validate code coverage on pull requests and post a concise PR comment.
-The workflow merges coverage where possible and validates with `rregeer/phpunit-coverage-check` only — no Python is used.
+The workflow merges coverage where possible and validates with `rregeer/phpunit-coverage-check` only — no Python or XML parsing is used for the percentage value.

 **Features:**
 - ✅ **Merged Coverage (phpcov)**: Attempts to merge raw coverage (`coverage.cov`) from all coverage-enabled test jobs into a single Clover report
 - 🧰 **Threshold Check (phpunit-coverage-check)**: Validates coverage against your threshold on the merged Clover; if no merged file, validates a single Clover file; if multiple files exist, each is checked and the lowest reported coverage is shown
 - 💬 **Simple PR Comment**: Posts a single line message: `Coverage: <pct>% (min <threshold>%) — OK/NOT OK`
+- 📈 **Percentage Source**: The `<pct>` shown is parsed strictly from the `coverage-check` command output.
+There are no fallbacks to parse Clover/XML files.
 - 🎯 **Configurable Threshold**: Set minimum required coverage percentage
 - ❌ **Fail on Low Coverage**: Workflow fails if coverage is below threshold